There were 744 pending actions in the Baby Formula NEC MDL.

 04.01.23

 The Multidistrict Litigation Panel (JPML) transferred NEC lawsuits to an MDL docket.
-The panel appointed Judge Rebecca Pallmeter to oversee the litigation in the U.S. District Court of Illinois
+The panel appointed Judge Rebecca Pallmeyer to oversee the litigation in the U.S. District Court for the Northern District of Illinois.

 02.01.22

-Abbot voluntarily recalled Similac, Similac PM 60/40, Alimentum and EleCare baby formula products.
-This recall is not a part of the NEC baby formula lawsuits, but is important information for worried parents.
+Abbott voluntarily recalled Similac, Similac PM 60/40, Alimentum and EleCare baby formula products.
+This recall was not a part of the NEC baby formula lawsuits but was important information for worried parents.

 There is no proposed settlement for the NEC baby formula lawsuits.
-As of July 2024, the MDL docket is still active and cases are proceeding.
+As of May 2025, the MDL docket is still active, and cases are proceeding.
 It’s difficult to put an exact timeline on mass tort litigation.

 NEC baby formula lawyers continue to examine the applicable laws and scientific evidence.
 Many law firms are still accepting new cases in the MDL against baby formula manufacturers.